Bizarro181/gtg-dashboard/README.md

 Teams can be removed entirely only when not ready
 Can unready games
-Bug: switching back to dashboard from games settings clears the teams (it's loading from remote again) Express server for ws waiting and endpoints for teams next/prev
+Bug: switching back to dashboard from games settings clears the teams (it's loading from remote again)
+// Express server for ws waiting and endpoints for teams next/prev
 // Express server for scores?
 Express server ws for receiving scores?
 // node-persist for persisting data
-Remove team
+// Remove team
 "Reset all"
-Timer between teams to know how much time has passed
+Timer between games to know how much time has passed